Azure/iotedge/doc/edgehub-api.md

 ```

-There are three items needed in the HTTP POST header:
-- The module id of the caller in 'x-ms-edge-moduleId'
-- The SAS token in 'Authentication'
-- And the content type indicating json

-The payload of the direct method call is different to that when the direct method call is done e.g. from azure portal: it needs to specify the method name to be called and the response timeout.
+The payload of the direct method call is different to that when the call is made e.g. from azure portal: it needs to specify the method name to be called and the response timeout.

 The response of the call is also an extended json document compared to when only the payload travells: it contains a status information with HTTP status codes.
 The response to the call above can be like the following: